Skip to main content

 • Memory loss or difficulty thinking or finding words

 Brain tumor treatment options depend on the type of brain tumor you have, as well as its size and location.
 If the brain tumor is located in a place that makes it accessible for an operation, your surgeon will first explain all options, including the potential benefits and risks of surgery.
-Then, he or she will work to remove as much of the brain tumor as possible.
+The surgeon then will work to remove as much of the brain tumor as possible.

 Brain tumor biopsy and removal